Riandra4trend/CompfestAIC/README.md

 ## 2. Specialized Optimization

-Each agent is optimized for a specific responsibility:
+Each agent is optimized for a focused responsibility:

-* **Map Agent**
+- **Map Agent**
-  Efficient crawling (BFS + deduplication) without reasoning about extraction
+  Efficient domain crawling (BFS + deduplication), discovering all subdomains and URL patterns without performing extraction.

-* **Listing Agent**
+- **Listing Agent**
-  Pagination and listing detection without dealing with field-level details
+  Detects listing structures, pagination behavior, dynamic-loading patterns, and collects all listing URLs—without reasoning about fields.

-* **PDP Agent**
+- **General Agent**
-  Precise field extraction without thinking about navigation
+  Extracts any user-requested fields from any targeted page (listing or detail), without dealing with navigation or crawling.

-This specialization leads to better accuracy and performance across the board.
+This separation yields stronger accuracy, less confusion between tasks, and faster performance across the entire pipeline.

 ---

 ## 3. Task-Aligned Decision Making

-Scraping workflows follow a predictable structure:
+Scraping workflows follow a predictable sequence:
 **explore → collect listings → extract details**.

 The DAG encodes this sequence directly.
-Agents make intelligent decisions *within their scope* without needing to guess what stage they’re in.

-This avoids unnecessary trial-and-error and reduces hallucinations.
+Each agent makes intelligent decisions only *within its scope*—removing guesswork and reducing hallucinations that usually occur in multi-step autonomous systems.

 ---

 ## 4. Reusability & Caching

-The linear architecture enables powerful caching strategies.
-Each stage produces **reusable outputs** that ScrapeGPT can load again on future runs for the same domain:
+The linear pipeline enables powerful caching.
+Each stage produces **reusable outputs** that can be loaded instantly on future runs for the same domain:

-* **Map Agent →** a complete map of all discovered URLs
+- **Map Agent →** complete URL map (subdomains, listing pages, detail pages)
-* **Listing Agent →** the detected listing structure + the list of item URLs
+- **Listing Agent →** detected listing patterns + list of item URLs
-* **PDP Agent →** the extraction schema + the structured data results
+- **General Agent →** extraction schema + structured results

-These outputs are versioned and stored, allowing ScrapeGPT to reuse everything it has already learned about a domain.
+These artifacts are versioned and stored, enabling ScrapeGPT to reuse domain knowledge and skip unnecessary inference.
-For websites that have been scraped before, ScrapeGPT can run the extraction with **zero additional AI inference**, making it much faster and more cost-efficient.
+For previously scraped domains, extraction can run with **zero added AI cost**, making the system dramatically faster and cheaper over time.

 ---

 ## 5. Human-in-the-Loop Friendly

-The DAG naturally creates validation checkpoints, making ScrapeGPT easy to supervise and adjust at every stage.
-This improves accuracy, prevents unnecessary crawling, and ensures you stay in full control of the extraction process.
+The DAG introduces validation checkpoints that make ScrapeGPT easy to supervise and tune at every stage—ensuring accuracy, eliminating wasteful crawling, and giving you full control of the pipeline.

 ---

-### **Map Agent — Review the domain map early**
+### **Map Agent — Review and Filter the Domain Map Early**

-After the domain is analyzed, the Map Agent produces a complete URL map.
+Once the domain is crawled, the Map Agent outputs a complete map of discovered URLs, including subdomains, listing pages, and potential detail pages.

-At this step, you can decide:
+At this step, the user can:

-- Which sections of the site should be included or excluded
-- Whether to crawl the entire domain or focus only on specific areas
-- Whether certain subdomains or paths should be filtered out
+- Filter which URLs should or should not be processed

-Validating the map first eliminates irrelevant pages upfront—reducing cost and processing time before going to scrape all the listings in every url.
+- Include or exclude paths, patterns, or subdomains
+- Narrow the crawl to specific URL structures (e.g., `/product/`, `/shop/`, `/listing/`)
+- Remove pages that contain irrelevant content

+This is particularly useful because some URLs may contain both listings and detail-product links.
+User-side filtering lets you shape **exactly which URLs move forward** to Listing Agent or directly to General Agent.

+Early validation ensures only relevant URLs move to the next stages—reducing cost, time, and noise.

 ---

-### **Listing Agent — Confirm listing structure**
+### **Listing Agent — Confirm Listing Structure**

-Before collecting data from all listing pages, ScrapeGPT provides a preview of how it identified listing elements.
+Before scraping all listing pages, ScrapeGPT provides an accurate preview of how listing elements were detected.

-This lets you:
+You can verify:

-- Verify that the agent is detecting the correct listing blocks
+- Whether listing blocks were correctly identified
-- Ensure titles, images, prices, and metadata are correctly recognized
+- Titles, prices, images, labels, and metadata
-- Confirm that pagination or dynamic-loading behavior is interpreted properly
+- Pagination, infinite scroll, or load-more behavior
-- Catch structural mistakes before extraction begins
+- Whether the listing URLs are the correct ones to process at scale

-This checkpoint ensures the listing logic is correct before running at scale and allows you to filter listing URLs before scraping the detail pages.
+This ensures the listing logic is correct before batching thousands of pages, and allows you to refine which listing URLs should be forwarded to the next stage.

 ---

-### **PDP Agent — Fine-tune extraction fields**
+### **General Agent — Fine-tune Extraction Fields**

-On the first run of a detail page, the PDP Agent generates a preview of the extracted fields.
+On the first run of any targeted page, the General Agent generates a preview of extracted fields.
-You can adjust this data by specifying which fields to keep, remove, or add directly through prompts—before the extraction process runs at scale.

-This lets you refine the data model—without modifying code—before the system extracts thousands of records.
+You can then prompt to:

+- Add new fields
+- Remove unnecessary fields
+- Rename fields
+- Correct extraction logic
+- Request hidden data (e.g., JSON, metadata, script content)

+This refinement step ensures your extraction schema is perfect before scaling to thousands of pages—without writing or editing any code.

 ---

 By enabling inspection, sampling, and easy schema adjustments, ScrapeGPT supports **progressive validation**—a workflow that mirrors how production-grade data pipelines are normally monitored.
-The Map Agent, Listing Agent, and PDP Agent each provide just the right specialization, while AI-generated specifications eliminate the traditional burden of maintaining custom scraper code.
+The Map Agent, Listing Agent, and General Agent each provide just the right specialization, while AI-generated specifications eliminate the traditional burden of maintaining custom scraper code.